-The Company strives to act in a responsible manner and weaves ESG priorities into the Company's culture and values, including considerations regarding the impact the Company can have on society and the planet.
-The Board oversees the Company's ESG strategy and initiatives and has also tasked its committees as designated below with certain ESG responsibilities, and these committees regularly report to the Board:
+The Company strives to act in a responsible manner and weaves sustainability priorities into the Company's culture and values, including considerations regarding the impact the Company can have on society and the planet.
+The Board oversees the Company's Putting People First and Preserving Our Planet strategy and initiatives and has also tasked its committees as designated below with certain sustainability responsibilities, and these committees regularly report to the Board:

-Board/Committee Primary Areas of ESG Oversight Board Oversee and monitor the Company's overall ESG program (with specific areas of oversight delegated to the Audit, Compensation & Human Resources, Finance and Governance Committees) Review certain corporate citizenship, social responsibility, and public policy issues of significance to the Company, including the Company's own policies and programs, and public disclosures related to ESG matters Review regular reports from the committees on ESG matters Audit Committee Receive regular reports from the Company on certain of its ESG programs, policies and practices, and related performance Oversee the Company's ESG report, data assurance, and controls related disclosure matters Oversee and monitor the Company's risk management efforts, including regarding ESG matters Review the Company's ethics and compliance program and reports of significant matters and the Company's responses and follow-up Compensation & Human Resources Committee Oversee and monitor of the Company's policies and strategies relating to certain human capital management initiatives, including diversity, equity, and inclusion (DEI), learning and development, and leadership team succession Review and monitor trends related to alignment of executive compensation matters to ESG strategy and initiatives Receive regular reports from the Company regarding its incentive plan design and leadership Finance Committee Oversee and monitor the Company's renewable energy procurement and related risk management Review reports from the Company regarding its supplier diversity efforts Governance Committee Monitor best practices, trends, developments, and issues relating to corporate governance practices and policies of the Company Oversee and assess the composition of the Board, including diversity of skills, experience, opinions, as well as diversity of gender, race or ethnicity, nationality or country of origin, and other factors Oversee the Company's corporate and political action committee political contributions, and receive annual reports overviewing the Company's political activities
+Board/Committee Primary Areas of Sustainability Oversight Board Oversee and monitor the Company's overall sustainability program (with specific areas of oversight delegated to the Audit, Compensation & Human Resources, Finance and Governance Committees) Review certain corporate citizenship, social responsibility, and public policy issues of significance to the Company, including the Company's own policies and programs, and public disclosures related to sustainability matters Review regular reports from the committees on sustainability matters Audit Committee Receive regular reports from the Company on certain of its sustainability programs, policies and practices, and related performance Oversee the Company's Our Imprint report, data assurance, and controls related disclosure matters Oversee and monitor the Company's risk management efforts, including regarding sustainability matters Review the Company's ethics and compliance program and reports of significant matters and the Company's responses and follow-up Compensation & Human Resources Committee Oversee and monitor the Company's risks, policies and strategies relating to building a highly engaged culture, including employee talent, development, and performance, and safety and wellbeing policies and programs Review and monitor trends related to alignment of executive compensation matters to the Company's Putting People First and Preserving Our Planet strategy and initiatives Finance • Oversee and monitor the Company's renewable energy Committee procurement and related risk management Governance Committee Monitor best practices, trends, developments, and issues relating to corporate governance practices and policies of the Company Oversee and assess the composition of the Board Oversee the Company's corporate and political action committee political contributions, and receive annual reports overviewing the Company's political activities prioritize, and mitigate these risks, and foster a culture of integrity, risk awareness and compliance within the Company.
+The Board has tasked its committees with certain risk management responsibilities, and these committees regularly report to the Board regarding the matters within their area of responsibility.